ben-d-marks/SVG-Talk/NOTES.md

 ## Who What When Why?
 HOW? svg
 ### Ben Marks

+#### Precis
+Why should you, as a developer care about the what and why of SVG?
+Join us September 11th as we dive into the structure and capabilities of SVG, and find out some of the implications to software development.

 ## Why should I care about SVG?
 - They are _scalable_ -- for all you responsive nuts out there